danistrebel/kube-startup-cpu-boost-demo/README.md

 kubectl apply -k demo-app/overlays/overprovisioned -n experiment
 ```

-In the previously prepared views you can see how the startup CPU boost controller bumps the CPU requests of the container until it reached the ready state and then restores the resource requests.
+In the previously prepared views you can now observe how the startup CPU boost controller bumps the CPU requests of the container until it reached the ready state and then restores the resource requests.
 You can also compare the startup time against the other three scenarios.

 ![Startup CPU Boost](img/startup-cpu-boost.gif)

 ## Clean Up

+Use the following script to clean up the experiment:

 ### Remove all experiments (e.g. to restart the demo)